First, What is Mediation?

 What happens when we reach an Agreement?

-The parties, with the assistance of their advisory attorney, get a hearing date with a judge and then may go to court with attorney(s) or go by themselves, representing themselves “pro se”.
-At the uncontested divorce hearing, the Judge will review the Agreement and if they find the terms fair and reasonable will approve the Agreement.
-Your mediator would not appear in court with mediation clients as it may create a perception to the court, or the couple, that the mediator had represented them.
+Erin will help the parties put together the necessary paperwork to submit the Agreement to the appropriate court and will inform the parties about how to submit the paperwork so that it will be accepted by the Court.
+The parties, with the assistance of their advisory attorney if they have one, will submit the paperwork to the Court and get a hearing date with a judge.
+The parties may go to court with their attorney(s) or go by themselves, representing themselves “pro se”.
+At the hearing, the Judge will review the Agreement and if they find the terms fair and reasonable will approve the Agreement.
+Your mediator would not appear in court at this hearing.

-Whether you are a couple looking for a cost effective way to move forward in your divorce or a family looking for assistance with a will dispute, the mediation process can be a valuable experience and allow for the parties to feel heard, understood and valued.
-Erin Whelan Pennock Esq. is the compassionate mediator who strives to ensure equality, fairness and a sense of civility during what can be a very difficult time for all involved.
-Please call or email Attorney Pennock to schedule a free consultation.
+The mediation process can be a valuable experience and allow for the parties to feel heard, understood and valued.
+Erin Pennock is a compassionate divorce mediator who strives to ensure equality, fairness and a sense of civility during what can be a very difficult time for all involved.
+Please call or email Attorney Pennock to schedule a consultation.